Intercultural Dating Stories

-I have been patient to help Explain my culture and the importance it has in my life.
-I realized that showing rather than explaining its importance to me is the key.
+I have been patient to help explain my culture and the importance it has in my life, but realized that showing rather than explaining its importance to me is the key.
 I have exposed him to the music I grew up listening to, the movies, the TV shows and a few of the books I read.
 He has started to understand a lot of the inside jokes of the culture.
 He also understands the importance of the elders, and he can sort of understand my grandparents when they speak due to language exposure.
 We encourage each other to ask questions of things that we don’t understand.
 And to not become frustrated if the other person does not understand right away.
 I have learned that his family is not judging me or my culture but that it’s a learning curve for them.
 I am the only person in their family that speaks a non-Canadian language (French or English), And I am empathetic to the fact that my personality is very different to all of theirs and they feel pressure to be understanding of my beliefs and culture.
 This lens has helped me not take things so personally and open up communication.

 Doing small things with his family like showing them the recipes that I cook, The traditions that we do during holidays and sharing that with them has made a tremendous improvement to our relationship.
 Lastly, the key is to laugh.
 What I mean by that is my culture is not perfect and we do some odd things.
 So it’s OK to laugh at yourself, and he does the same for his.
 We have a term for Canadian people it’s called mangiacake (the term was invented as a slur as at the time many Canadian referred to Italians with derogatory terms).
 My boyfriend has taken that name and calls himself fun families favourite mangiacake.
 Not giving derogatory terms the power to define you but rather you re-defining it has also helped break down barriers in my family’s prejudice against the belief that an outsider Is trying to take away my culture from me